walter-g-amorim/work-at-olist/README.md

 ```
 base_tariff: A DecimalField representing the base tariff for any call,
 minute_charge: A DecimalField representing the usual charge per minute,
-discount_charge: A DecimalField representing the discounted charge in the discount per
+discount_charge: A DecimalField representing the discounted charge in the discount period
 ```